 Clare Whitehead – Short play Ashes (Arcola Theatre) 2013.
 Reading Glass Boys (Arcola Theatre) 2014.

 Zoe Palmer – Fosterling (Oval House Theatre) 2014.
 Children’s operas for Spitalfields Music: Mudlark Dreamers (London Tour, Antwerp Early Music Festival) 2012; The Mountain Shakers (London Tour, Clore Studio Royal Opera House) 2013; Catch A Sea Star (London and UK Tour) 2014; A Fairy Queen In The Forest (London, UK and European Tour) 2015; and Orla and the Sun (Wonderful Beast) 2015.
 Was awarded a scholarship for the MA in Opera Making Course at the Guildhall School of Music where she has been made Creative Fellow 2016/17.
 Her piece OTOYOTOY was presented at the Carnegie hall in January 2017 (Link) and later in 2017 a new opera The Finding at the ICA (Link) will be part of the Various Stages Festival mounted by the Mahogany Opera Group.
-She just just (2018)been awarded a development commission from the Royal Opera House Covent Garden.
+Her opera Robin Hood will be performed by Opera Story in 2019.
+She is working on a development commission from Pittsburgh Opera and another from Leicester Curve in association with the Royal Opera House Covent Garden.

 Jorge De Juan – Founded the Spanish Theatre Company.
 Opened a new theatre in Union Yard, Union Street SE1 with a production of Blood Wedding in Autumn 2016.